 Important Note for Current and Future Visa Applicants

-Interview appointments for other visa categories, including routine B1/B2 interview appointments, remain suspended.
 We understand that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-The validity of your nonimmigrant visa payment (known as the MRV fee) has been extended until September 30, 2022 to allow all applicants who were unable to schedule a visa appointment the opportunity to schedule and attend a visa appointment with the already paid fee.
+The validity of your nonimmigrant visa payment (known as the MRV fee) has been extended until September 30, 2022, to allow all applicants the opportunity to schedule and attend a visa appointment with the already paid fee.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.